 Faurecia’s vision and strategy for CO2 Neutrality

 At Faurecia we believe that companies should make a positive contribution to society.
-When it comes to the environment, that means working towards the Paris Agreement’s aim to limit the increase in global temperature to 1.5°C. Significantly reducing CO2 and other greenhouse gas emissions is essential to reaching this aim, and governments, companies, and civil society organizations are engaged in the Paris Agreement’s objectives.
+When it comes to the environment, that means working towards the Paris Agreement’s aim to limit the increase in global warming to 1.5°C. Significantly reducing CO2 and other greenhouse gas emissions is essential to reaching this aim, and governments, companies, and civil society organizations must act together, now.

-As such, in line with our Convictions and Values, we have engaged in a ten-year plan to converge to CO2 neutrality towards 2030.
-This journey has two key milestones – CO2 neutrality in operations by 2025 and for controlled emissions by 2030 – and two streams: operations and design.
+As such, in line with our Convictions and Values, we have engaged in a plan to converge to CO2 neutrality towards 2050 at the latest.
+This journey has two key milestones – CO2 neutrality in operations by 2025 and halved footprint for controlled emissions by 2030 – and two streams: operations and design.
 While ambitious, we have developed a roadmap based on rigorous and conclusive scientific facts which has been approved by the Science-Based Targets initiative (SBTi).

 Our plan is ambitious but realistic.
 To achieve it, we have mobilized all the resources of Faurecia, together with our ecosystem of partners and the entire value chain, in particular our suppliers and our customers.
 We want to be a leader in this transformation, we want our industry to change.
 We will collectively act for that, today and every day.